-As the sun rises over the Great Smoky Mountain foothills, the morning mist fades to unveil one of America’s greatest hidden treasures, Blackberry Farm, a Relais & Châteaux resort Walland, Tennessee.
+As the sun rises over the Great Smoky Mountain foothills, the morning mist fades to unveil one of America's greatest hidden treasures, Blackberry Farm, a Relais & Châteaux resort in Walland, Tennessee.
 In 1939, Mrs. Florida Lasier of Chicago snagged her silk stockings on a wild blackberry bramble while exploring the idyllic Smoky Mountain foothills, and the name Blackberry Farm was born.
 Forty years later, the Beall family invested their hearts and souls in the same romantic site that has become their family home and lifelong passion.
 Today, one of America's most celebrated intimate luxury hotels beckons discerning guests who aspire to escape modern-day frenzy and slip into a Blackberry state of mind.
-Situated on a pastoral 4,200-acre estate in the Great Smoky Mountains, Blackberry will show you the many reasons why it is one of the top-rated properties in the world.
+Situated on a pastoral 4,200-acre estate in the Great Smoky Mountains, Blackberry will show you the many reasons it is one of the top-rated properties in the world.

 The History - As the sun rises over the foothills of the Great Smoky Mountains, the morning mist fades to unveil one of America's greatest hidden treasures, Blackberry Farm.
 Its 4,200 acres have been a mountain haven and tranquil escape for family, friends, and guests for more than 70 years as it evolved into a luxurious resort of breathtaking scenery, gourmet cuisine, and pleasurable pastimes.
 In the 1930s, Florida and Dave Lasier were enthralled by these mountains' majesty and, on a trip from Chicago to the Georgia coast, discovered the perfect setting for their dream home.
 In 1930, while selecting just the right location, Florida snagged her silk stockings in a thicket of blackberry bushes, and the name Blackberry Farm was born.